 Social distancing and directional signage.

-Social distancing measures are in place at ICC Belfast and visitors are asked to maintain social distancing when in communal areas.
+Visitors are asked to maintain social distancing when in communal areas.

 Signage has been installed throughout providing wayfinding, reminders on social distancing, hand hygiene and general COVID-19 messaging.
 We ask that you follow instructions on signage and avoid removing or moving signage.